Friday, November 17, 2023

 Treasure is Its Own Reward

 I would be remiss not to mention XP-for-gold, the old-school method of advancement which has been discussed by OSR bloggers for a long time.
 The idea is that the players will seek out whatever gets them XP.
 In old-school games, the players will prioritize obtaining gold, usually by pulling it out of a dungeon.
-Exploring the dungeon to discover its hidden wealth becomes the primary goal of the players, and their method of dealing with the dungeon's challenges - be they monsters, traps, tricks, or the layout of the dungeon itself - is entirely up to the players, so long as they get the treasure.
+Exploring the dungeon to discover its hidden wealth becomes the primary goal of the players.
+Their method of dealing with the dungeon's challenges - be they monsters, traps, tricks, or the layout of the dungeon itself - is entirely up to the players, so long as they get the treasure.
 If they can do it in such a way as to minimize the risk to their characters, all the better.

 Similarly, Story-Based Advancement incentivizes the advancement of the "story", Session-Based Advancement incentivizes attendance, and Fiat-Based Advancement incentivizes...appeasing the DM, I guess.

-Were I to run OD&D or AD&D, I'd certainly use XP-for-gold.
-There isn't much guidance for awarding XP for anything else.
-I've considered using XP-for-gold in 5e, but it doesn't quite work.
 WotC adventures are notoriously light on treasure (not that I run their adventures), and 5e's treasure hoard values only increase by "tiers", i.e., all treasure hoards from levels 1 to 4 are approximately equal in value, then bump up at 5th-level, then again at 11th and 17th.
 This means that characters in 5e would advance quickly at the beginning of each tier of play, then slow down at the end of each tier until they bump up to the next one.
-Compare this to older editions, where dungeon level corresponds (more) directly to character level and includes treasure hoards appropriate to that level.
+Compare this to older editions, where dungeon level corresponds (more) directly to character level and includes treasure hoards appropriate to that level:

 OD&D Book III: The Underworld and Wilderness Adventures, page 7